-With Christmas just over a month away and days getting increasingly shorter and darker, it is important to make sure your timber windows are ready for the colder months.
+With Christmas just over a month away and days getting increasingly shorter and darker, it is important to make sure your timber windows are energy efficient.
 You have probably started to turn up the heating looking to increase the warmth of your home.
 However, if you have draughty windows, the cost of your heating bill can spiral as your home is left vulnerable to the cold winds of winter.

 Installing Replacement Double Glazed Windows

 If your windows are in a bad condition and require replacement, why not install replacement double glazed timber windows?
 Unlike single glazed windows, double glazed timber windows have a gap between the two panes of glass.
 This gap is filled with argon or krypton and reduces heat loss, allowing your home to stay warm.

 If the frames are in a good condition, another option is to just replace the sashes (the moving parts) of the window.
 A popular option for upgrading timber windows, new sashes enable you to install double glazing without replacing the whole window.